-In general, meetings may occur as often as weekly for an hour in the very early stages, when the coach may also join meetings relating to bid development.
-Meeting frequency is expected to drop considerably after bid development, and settle to a maximum frequency of once per month.
-However, flexibility is to be encouraged to accommodate the needs of the new CI and the time that both new CI and coach have available.
+In general, meetings may occur as often as weekly for an hour in the early stages of bid development, trial start-up, and trial set-up phases of the project.
+Meeting frequency is expected to drop during and after these phases.
+However, flexibility is to be encouraged to accommodate the needs of the new CI, so impromptu / ad hoc check-ins may be required, and adapt to the time that both new CI and coach have available.